 Art: Nick Cave

-For an especially detailed and personalized take on your astrological situation, check out our subscription transit reports.
+For an especially detailed and personalized take on your astrological situation, get your personal horoscope.
 They’re basically uber-specific horoscopes meant just for you.